hoojaoh/github-event-parser/README.md

 ### PullRequestEvent

-> Triggered when a pull request is assigned, unassigned, labeled, unlabeled, opened, closed, reopened, or synchronized.
+> Dispatched when a pull request is assigned, unassigned, labeled, unlabeled, opened, closed, reopened, or synchronized.

 ```php
 $pullRequestEvent->pullRequest;   // instance of Lpdigital/Entity/PullRequest